 - 8 slices bacon chopped

 - 1 white onion sliced

 - 6 large Russet potatoes peeled and cut into lengthwise wedges

 - 1 teaspoon salt freshly ground black pepper

 - fresh chives for garnish

 - Pre-heat the pressure cooker using the BROWN setting.

-- Add the bacon to the cooker and cook until the bacon is crispy.
+Add the bacon to the cooker and cook until the bacon is crispy.
 Remove the bacon from the cooker with a slotted spoon and set aside.
 Add the onion and garlic and cook for several minutes, until the onion starts to brown.
-Add the thyme and potatoes to the bacon and onions and stir to mix well.
+Add the thyme and potatoes to the onions and garlic and stir to mix well.
 Add the stock, salt and pepper and lock the lid in place.

 - Pressure cook on HIGH for 15 minutes.

 - Let the pressure drop NATURALLY and carefully remove the lid.